klebgenomics/Kaptive/docs/serotyping/method.md

 $$\text{Score}_{total} = S_{core} \times C^3$$

-> [!IMPORTANT]
+!!! tip
-> By multiplying the Core Score by $C^3$, Kaptive applies an **exponential penalty** to loci missing expected genes.
+    By multiplying the Core Score by $C^3$, Kaptive applies an **exponential penalty** to loci missing expected genes.
 For example, a locus that is only 50% complete will have its score scaled down by a factor of 0.125 ($0.5^3$).
 This ensures that complete or near-complete loci will consistently out-score fragmented false positives.

 #### Summary of Selection

 After calculating $\text{Score}_{total}$ for every possible locus in the database, Kaptive ranks them in descending order.
 The locus with the highest $\text{Score}_{total}$ is chosen as the **Best match locus**.
 Following this algorithmic selection, a secondary "Phenotype Evaluation" phase may be triggered (e.g., checking specific alleles or gene states) to refine the final serotype prediction.

-## Phenotype Evaluation Logic
+## :lucide-flask-conical: Phenotype Evaluation Logic

 While predicting the "best match locus" is heavily reliant on quantitative metrics (Core Score and Completeness), the final biological prediction of what the genome actually *does* or *looks like* requires qualitative logic.
 We refer to this as the **Phenotype Evaluation Phase**.